|Nutrition Facts (per serving)|

 "The Encyclopedia of Herbs, Spices & Flavorings" by Elisabeth Lambert Ortiz

-- Sunflower, safflower, or extra-virgin olive oil
+Sunflower oil, safflower oil, or extra-virgin olive oil

-It is easy to make herb and/or spice infused olive oils at home.
+It is easy to make herb- and/or spice-infused olive oils at home.
 They make wonderful gifts for all occasions.

 Place them in a clean decorative glass container, cover with warmed oil, and seal tightly.
 Leave in a cool, dark place to infuse about two weeks.

 Use your favorite combinations.
 Use the oils within two months.
-Use infused oils in salad dressings and marinades to enjoy full flavor.
+Use infused oils in salad dressings and marinades to enjoy the full flavor.

 Recipe Source: by Elisabeth Lambert Ortiz (Dorling Kindersley, Inc.)